fly-apps/elixir_prom_ex_example/sample_application/grafana/README.md

 ![Grafana Prometheus Datasource Configuration](images/prom_grafana_config.png)

 Be sure to use the auth token that you generated while deploying the Todo List application for the `Authorization` header value.
-Also be sure to name the datasource `prometheus` (with a lower-case `p`) given that is what PromEx has set as a `datasource_id`.
+Also be sure to prefix the `Authorization` value with `Bearer <YOUR TOKEN HERE>`.
+Make sure to name the datasource `prometheus` (with a lower-case `p`) given that is what PromEx has set as a `datasource_id`.

 Finally, press the `Save & test` button and you are all set!
 With that in place, if you go back to your dashboards they will all magically work given